Tim Wright is a musician, composer and video artist based in York. He is perhaps best known as a producer of

 He has performed live extensively in Europe, in Japan, Australia and the US with notable dates including Sonar by Night

-and the Ikon Gallery in Birmingham.
-He is also a founder member of Sand (Soul Jazz Records).
+and Transmusicales in 2004.
+He was also a founder member of electro-voodoo-metal act Sand (Soul Jazz/Satellite Records)

 In recent years Tim has in some respects returned to his experimental roots and has been exploring generative and algorithmic

-His most recent album, The Sick Rose, recorded with Monika Naceva was nominated for a Grammy as Best Electronic Album of 2010 in the Czech Republic, with two of the tracks making number 1 on the Czech Radio 1 top 40.
+The Sick Rose, his album recorded with the Czech vocalist Monika Naceva was nominated for a Grammy as Best Electronic Album of 2010 in the Czech Republic, with two of the tracks making number 1 on the Czech Radio 1 top 40.

 He is also working on an album for Viewer.